isotopp/isotopp.github.io/content/posts/2020-11-15-my-home-sensor-network.md

 /dev/mapper/data-iot xfs    30G  7.3G   23G  25% /export/iot
 ```

 I am providing sufficient storage for about one year of data.
-I am using XFS as a file system, because while having higher commit latency than ext4, it has close to no jitter and consequently much better plannable performance.
+I am using XFS as a file system, because while having higher commit latency than ext4, it has close to no jitter and consequently much better plan-able performance.

-This is a LVM2 partition on the `data` volume group, which containts two Samsung EVO 860 4 GB drives.
+This is a LVM2 partition on the `data` volume group, which contains two Samsung EVO 860 4 GB drives.

 ```console
 # pvs | grep data